etwk/blog/content/lists/books.md

 - [ ] Vandana Shiva: Creative Civil Disobedience (Lionel Astruc) #agriculture #biography
 - [ ] Is a River Alive?
 (Robert Macfarlane) #must
 - [ ] Letters to My Grandchildren (David Suzuki)
+- Barbara J. King
+	- [ ] Animals' Best Friends: Putting Compassion to Work for Animals in Captivity and in the Wild
+	- [ ] How Animals Grieve

 ### Climate
 - [ ] Glacial: The Inside Story of Climate Politics (Chelsea Henderson) #policy #must